-Meditation Practice and Yoga of Self Transformation
+Meditation Practice and the Yoga of Self Transformation

-If you make an attempt to carry out the aforesaid practices, you will gain a quantum leap in your ability to meditate.
+If you make an attempt to carry out the aforesaid practices, you will make a quantum leap in your ability to meditate.
 In this post, I would like to share with you a story, an anecdote if you will, as this story gives you the essence of meditation practice.

 An unhappy but rich woman, used to the superstitious ways of living, approached a sadhu once.
 The sadhu, however, was an average thinker in the garb of a sage.
 He could talk about material matters with worldly people, so they felt a certain relief after talking to him.
-Sadhu thought since people offered him money and stuff, there was no harm in listening to them.
+The sadhu thought since people offered him money and stuff, there was no harm in listening to them.
 That was his bread and butter, in fact.
-And people thought they will gain respite from sharing their problems with the sadhu.
+And people thought they will gain some respite from sharing their problems with the sadhu.

-So, this woman goes to the sadhu with a long list of problems and complaints.
-Her problems seemed to have sprung out of nothing and her issues, petty.
+So, a woman once went to the sadhu with a long list of problems and complaints.
+Her problems seemed to have sprung out of nothing and her issues were petty.
 You can cure a disease or treat a patient, but how do you cure someone who is actually healthy?
 The woman was unhappy in spite of everything she had.
-She had good health, decent family, savings, a home, almost everything.
-The Sadhu though there truly was nothing he could give the lady, certainly, there was no panacea.
-But he did not want to return the lady empty-handed either.
+She had good health, a decent family, savings, a home, almost everything.
+The sadhu thought there truly was nothing he could give the lady, certainly, there was no panacea.
+But he did not want the lady to return empty-handed either.

 After a long pause, he said to the lady, “I will give you a very powerful ancient talisman.
 This will solve all your problems.
 This must be kept a secret.”

-The woman concurs.
+The woman concurred.

-Essence of Meditation Practice
+The Essence of Meditation Practice

 The talisman did not work and she had no one to blame.
 Had the sadhu not mentioned what not to think, it probably would have never even occurred to her to think of a white elephant with three legs or a talking frog.
-When you focus too much on what you do not want in your life or think about things that give you grief, you automatically attract those things in your life.
+When you focus too much on what you do not want in your life or think about things that give you grief, you automatically attract those things to your life.